badgettrg/openMetaAnalysis/README.md

 -----------------------------------------------------
 Unrelated observations support This.
 First:

-1. Wikipedia may be reaching limits with its ability to represent complicated knowledge ([details](http://www.technologyreview.com/featuredstory/520446/the-decline-of-wikipedia/)).Using ideas from [Clay Shirky: How the Internet will (one day) transform government] (http://www.ted.com/talks/clay_shirky_how_the_internet_will_one_day_transform_government.html), GitHub seems a natural method to spread medical knowledge.
+1. Wikipedia may be reaching limits with its ability to represent complicated knowledge ([details](http://www.technologyreview.com/featuredstory/520446/the-decline-of-wikipedia/)).Using ideas from [Clay Shirky: How the Internet will (one day) transform government] (http://www.ted.com/talks/clay_shirky_how_the_internet_will_one_day_transform_government.html), GitHub seems a natural method to spread medical knowledge with the efficient use of team science.

 Meta-analysis is a structured method to robustly represent medical knowledge.
 However, meta-analyses are also encountering problems.